DoanCV/DoanCV/README.md

 - 👋 Hi, I’m **@DoanCV**
+  - My alt-playgrounds
-  - My alt-playgrounds are @doanhub which has student account perks and @Porkdown which is my Codewars alias
+  - @doanhub which has a software engineering project, and student perks
+  - @Porkdown which is my Codewars alias
 - 👀 I’m interested in data science.
 - 🌱 I’m currently reading Hands-on Machine Learning with Scikit-Learn, Keras, and TensorFlow
 - 💞️ I’m looking to collaborate on career and interview preparation.